CVILLA09/MV-Capstone-Project/README.md

 - Improve responsiveness

-- Add more webpages such as Webstore
+- Add more webpages such as a web store

 <p align="right">(<a href="#readme-top">back to top</a>)</p>